-Tentative statements of financial aid are issued to incoming students and represent an initial offer pending receipt of other required financial aid application materials (i.e., federal tax return, sibling enrollment verification form, etc.).
-Students should continue to monitor their online financial aid “Checklist” until they receive a final statement of financial aid.
+Tentative statements of financial aid are issued to incoming students and represent an initial offer that is pending receipt of other required financial aid application materials (i.e., federal tax return, sibling enrollment verification form, etc.).
+Students will receive an email from the Office of Financial Aid if additional materials need to be submitted.

-- Final statements of financial aid are issued to incoming students after all required financial aid application materials have been submitted, reviewed and processed by the Office of Financial Aid and after the College’s comprehensive fees are determined by the Board of Trustees in the spring.
+- Final statements of financial aid are issued to all incoming students after all required financial aid application materials have been submitted, reviewed and processed by the Office of Financial Aid and after the College’s comprehensive fees are determined by the Board of Trustees in the spring.
 A final statement of financial aid supersedes any previously issued statements.
-All incoming students will be issued a final statement of financial aid.

 - Billable costs include tuition, room, board and the student activity fee.
 These direct costs are also known as the comprehensive fee and will be paid directly to Hamilton College.